 Introduction

 Nowadays, cardiovascular diseases (CVD) are among the deadliest, contributing to 32% of the global mortality rate (Word Health Organization, 2021).
-Although the term itself encompasses a wide range, ischemic heart diseases or coronary artery diseases (CAD) and strokes are the most dangerous ones, accounting for 85% of the total number.
+The term itself encompasses a wide range such as such as ischemic heart diseases, ischemic or hemorrhagic strokes, heart valve damage, aneurysm, etc. However, the most dangerous of all are ischemic heart diseases or coronary artery diseases (CAD) and strokes accounting for 85% of the total CVD number.
 Current solutions such as stents and bypasses, are applied for CAD, while endovascular thrombectomy, medications and injections are treatments for strokes.
 However, both of them come with some risks.
 Stents, as medical implants can cause infections and are often rejected by the patient.
 Bypasses are an autologous grafts, yet when transplanted they require an open heart surgery followed by long recovery that might pose some complications or death in worst case scenarios.
 Stroke treatments on the other hand, can damage the blood vessel, cause excessive bleeding or infections.
 Therefore, modern medicine is focusing on developing an alternative that will minimize the abovementioned risks.

 One discipline that focuses on reconstruction of artificial vascular grafts is tissue engineering.
 Tissue engineering is a cross-disciplinary field that uses engineering methods and life sciences to create biological replacements aiming to restore, sustain or enhance tissue functionality (Langer, 1993).
 While its origins date from the early 80’s of the 19th century, it was not until the development of the first bioprinter that the discipline took a serious turn (Biswas, 2016, Klebe, 1988).
 Now-a-days, there are four fundamental AM techniques for reconstruction of an artificial blood vessel: extrusion based, inkjet based, laser assisted and stereolithography (SLA).
 In general, the extrusion based approach is often a first choice due to its ability to work at high speeds at increased workloads.
 Considering the fact that the material is deposited in the form of cylindrical filament, while the toolpath is numerically determined by a computer, the spatial distribution of cells encapsulated by the hydrogel is superior to than in other techniques (Zhang, 2021, Ozbolat, 2016).
 Therefore, a remarkable progress has been done in this aspect.
 For instance Xu et al. have developed an mulit-extrusion system for simultaneously deposing two perimeters at once with with human ubilical vein endothelial cells (HUVECs) for the inner one and human aortic smooth muscle cells (SMC) for the outer one (Xu, 2020).
 Additonally, Gold et al. have developed a bioink composed of nano-extracellular matrix (nECM) of gelatin methacryloyl (GelMA), poly (ethylene glycol) diacrylate (PEGDA) with the addition 2D nanosilicates for improving printability and structural integrity (Gold, 2021).
 Moreover, there are certain derivation from the extrusion approach, such as coaxial bioprinting or the Freeform Reversible Embedding of Suspended Hydrogel (FRESH) technique that are focusing on supporting the construct in the process.
 While some coaxial methods center of withholding the material with physical molds (Hann, 2022), others aim to extrude the bioink and the cross-linker simultaneously (Gao, 2015).
 FRESH on the other hand, targets material deposition inside a bath of cross-linking solution (Gao,2015) (Skylar-Scott, 2019).
 The idea of the matrix is to provide support for the extrusion of low viscous bioink.